The CliCNord Consortium -

 The Department of Interdisciplinary Studies of Culture is an interdisciplinary unit with a staff that covers several disciplines in the humanities and social sciences.
 The department’s employees are engaged in several major national and international research projects.
 A large part of this research is funded by the Research Council of Norway or other external funding.
 Several of the projects have broad interdisciplinary collaboration with experts in medicine, science, and technology.
 The energy, climate, and environment group at KULT is among the largest research communities within its focus areas in Europe and has ample experiences with research on sociotechnical perspectives on energy and climate policy, energy efficiency and energy consumption, development of renewable energy, public perceptions of and engagement with climate change and sustainable energy, climate adaption, sustainable cities and transport, and strategies towards sustainability transitions.
 Scholars in the group come from science and technology studies, sociology, political science, anthropology, organization studies, and gender studies.

-The research in CliCNord will be conducted by Associate Professor Robert Næss, Researcher Sara Heidenreich and Researcher Antti Silvast.
+The research in CliCNord will be conducted by Associate Professor Robert Næss and Researcher Sara Heidenreich.

 Robert Næss is a sociologist and holds a PhD in Science and Technology Studies.
 His research specializes in climate knowledge and how it is mobilized by local actors such as citizens, local governments, and municipalities.
 He has extensive knowledge of social research on climate change and has extensive networks in the region studied in the related case.
 Næss will contribute to this project by both leading the empirical data collection and participating in it.
 He will contribute to the development of new warning processes with Heidenreich and project partners.